 Are you ready to shift your training to a higher level?
 The Hazard Communication Standard could be just the tip of the iceberg as OSHA realigns workplace safety standards and compliance reporting with global standards.
 It’s conceivable that in the near future all workplace safety standards will mandate the “right to understand”.
 You may find yourself re-tooling training for fire, security, emergency, slips, trips & falls; protective gear and more; and facing stiffer reporting to actually prove federal compliance.

-With the clock ticking on this federal regulation, I encourage you to take action today by reviewing our knowledge brief on this topic, which highlights the 4 key elements of training for understanding.
+With the clock ticking on this federal regulation, I encourage you to take action today by reviewing our safety ebook, which highlights 6 key elements of building a safety culture.
 By upping your training game, you can easily meet the new “right to understand” standards, while giving your employees the tools they need to protect themselves and your business both today, and in the future.